-As CNCA #2 closes out its second charter term, we believe we are on a positive path forward with our academic achievement data and outcomes.
-The past three years in particular of the current charter term have been marked by work to bring rigor and standards alignment within the school community and focus on implementation of research-backed instructional frameworks and strategies.
-This work has included brining new instructional frameworks and curricula to the school, extensive training with instructional consultants such as UCLA math project, and providing ongoing coaching and support to teachers.
+As CNES #3 closes out its second charter term, we believe we are on a positive path forward with our academic achievement data and outcomes.
+The years from school year 2016 to 2019 in particular of this charter term have been marked by work to bring rigor and standards alignment within the school community and focus on implementation of research-backed instructional frameworks and strategies.
+This work has included brining new instructional frameworks and curricula to the school, extensive training with instructional consultants such as Growing Educators, and providing ongoing coaching and support to teachers.
 The research shows that improving educational outcomes at scale requires attention to a systematic improvement across the school, not just in individual classrooms (Marzano, 2003) (Schmoker, 2006).
-To this end, school years 2016-17 through 2018-19can be described as transformational years to dramatically improve student achievement.
+To this end, school years 2016-17 through 2018-19 can be described as transformational years to dramatically improve student achievement.
 The results of the most previous 2018-2019 school year are evidence of this work.

-CNCA #2 is a K-8 school, and thus it can be tricky to compare the results of the K-8 school to local K-5 and 6-8 schools.
+CNES #3 is a TK-8 school and thus it can be tricky to compare the results of the TK-8 school to local TK-5 and 6-8 schools.
+Additionally, CNES #3 is a bilingual school utilizing a bilingual heritage model.
 Per the research, the benefit of this type of model shows up later in a student's schooling history (Collier & Thomas, 2002).
 We would expect to see scores that are higher in the later grades of the K-8 model.
-CNCA #2 follows this trend with students increasing in proficiency by 7th and 8th grade.
+CNES #3 follows this trend with students increasing in proficiency by 8th grade.
 Additionally, based on the work over the last three years, we see students at 3rd and 4th grade achieving at higher levels because of a solid K-2 educational experience.

-CNCA #2 is part of the Camino Nuevo Charter Academy (CNCA) charter management organization network of schools.
+CNES #3 is part of the Camino Nuevo Charter Academy (CNCA) charter management organization network of schools.
 Located in Central Los Angeles, the eight Camino Nuevo Charter Academy schools are deeply rooted in their communities, where they have been providing a life-changing education since 2000.
 Though each school has a unique history and community, all eight schools are united by a common approach to teaching and learning, as well as a shared commitment to excellence.

-The chart above illustrates the growth of the overall CNCA network on the SBAC assessment from 2017-2018 to 2018-2019.
-Overall, as an organization, CNCA grew 45% (10 percentage points) in math and 12% (5.5 percentage points) in ELA.
-CNCA #2's growth, illustrated in charts 2 and 3 below, was slightly below this overall organizational growth with an increase of 16% (4.6 percentage points) in math and no statistically significant growth in ELA.
+The chart below illustrates the growth of the overall CNCA network on the SBAC assessment from 2017-2018 to 2018-2019.
+Overall, as an organization, CNCA grew 10% in math and 5.5% in ELA.
+CNES #3's growth outpaced this overall organizational growth.